classy-python/ccbv/README.markdown

 Installation
 ------------

-First you should install some OS libraries required for some packages, this can vary on each OS, but if you're on Ubuntu, then this should do the trick for you:
+First you should install some OS libraries required for some packages, this can vary with each OS, but if you're on Ubuntu 14.04, then this should do the trick for you:

     sudo apt-get install python-dev libmemcached-dev zlib1g-dev libpq-dev